cashubtc/nuts/CTF.md

 A **conditional token** is a regular Cashu token ([NUT-00][00]) signed under a conditional keyset.
 It can be transferred and swapped like any other Cashu token, with one additional ability: it can be redeemed for regular ecash via `POST /v1/redeem_outcome` by providing a DLC oracle's attestation signature as a witness.

-A **conditional keyset** is a per-outcome-collection signing keyset ([NUT-02][02]) that the mint creates during partition registration.
+A **conditional keyset** is a per-outcome-collection signing keyset ([NUT-02][02]) that the mint creates during condition registration.
 Each outcome collection gets a unique keyset with different signing keys.

 The oracle signature scheme is compatible with the [DLC specification](https://github.com/discreetlogcontracts/dlcspecs/blob/master/Oracle.md), allowing Cashu mints to leverage existing DLC oracle infrastructure.